How to format a hard drive, SSD, or USB flash drive

 If you want to format a write-protected USB flash drive, you must first disable the write protection, then proceed with formatting the flash drive.
 See: How to enable or disable write-protection on a USB flash drive.

-- Press the Windows key, type My Computer, and then press Enter.
+- Press the Windows key, type My Computer, and press Enter.

 - Find the appropriate drive icon and right-click it.